Doug learnt and honed his skills in many top restaurants, including Biota Dining, Rick Stein @ Bannisters, Hungry Duck and Wharf Road.

 At the award-winning Restaurant Botanica in the Hunter Valley he specialises in modern Australian cuisine with a menu based around wine-friendly flavours and fresh produce sourced from the estate’s own kitchen garden and the local area.

-Cameron has established a stellar reputation in the tranquil Sunshine Coast Hinterland, with The Long Apron awarded two Chef Hats in the 2013 and 2012 Queensland and Australian Good Food Guides and named Regional Restaurant of the Year in 2012.
+Cameron has established a stellar reputation in the tranquil Sunshine Coast Hinterland, with The Long Apron awarded two Chef Hats in the 2015 and 2014 Australian Good Food Guide and one Chef Hat in the 2014 Queensland Good Food Guide.
 Quite simply, it’s one of the finest dining experiences in Australia.